WPF-Forge/Forge.Forms/docs/guides/environments.md

 myForm.Environment.Clear();
 ```

-For more information you can check out the `IEnvironment` interface.
+For more information about the API, you can check out the `IEnvironment` interface.